JordanDworaczyk/TEST/README.rst

 About
 ------
-The purpose of this project is to create the tools to profit from volatility in cryptocurrency markets, and to support contributors with code that can grow and secure their own financial wealth.
+The purpose of this project is to create tools to profit from volatility in cryptocurrency markets, and to support contributors with code that can grow and secure their own financial wealth.